 YMCA staff and volunteers play an integral role in delivery of our services across the region.
 They are engaged and committed to impacting our communities and delivering on our mission.
 Each day, they make a valuable contribution and help transform the lives of children, youth, and adults in our Centres, and beyond.
 We take pride in providing our employees and volunteers with opportunities to make meaningful contribution to our communities.
-As of our 2019-2020 financial year, we employed 6,634 staff members, and 5,355 volunteers donated their time at YMCA locations across the GTA.
-Unfortunately, the pandemic and social distancing protocols put many of our locations under stress, and these numbers dropped significantly as a result.
-However, since reopening our facilities and restarting our in-person programming, one of our top priorities has been re-engaging volunteers and rehiring staff to ensure they have livable incomes and to reintroduce our services back to our community members.
+As of our 2021-2022 financial year, we employed 5,112 staff members, and 1,472 volunteers donated their time at YMCA locations across the GTA.

 Our leadership focuses on creating a workplace of choice for our treasured volunteers and our committed staff.
-We are a growing organization that has been one of Canada's top employers and garnered the following awards and recognitions in 2021:
+We are a growing organization that has been one of Canada's top employers and garnered the following awards and recognitions: